bruslim/bruslim.github.io/_posts/2014-06-30-the-execution-context.md

 JS will always look up the scope chain for any identifiers not defined within the current context.
 This allows for closures to work, as variables defined in the containing function can still be referenced via the scope chain.

+I hope that clarifies how JS resolves identifiers.

 -------